 • Winter haircut: dogs naturally grow a thicker coat to help them combat the cold in winter.
 Many owners want to keep their dog’s coat untrimmed throughout the winter season to keep them warm, however as the cold weather stimulates hair growth, regular trimming is still important to keep their coat in top shape.
 You can always opt for a slightly longer length if you are worried about their warmth.

-• Added extras: Lynne and Roz our groomers at Woofpurnay Veterinary Hospital can give your pet a nail trim, ear check and clean, hydro bath, blow dry and check for any issues such as lumps and bumps as part of each grooming session.
+• Added extras: most groomers also offer extra grooming services such as nail trims, ear checks and cleaning, hydro bath, blow dry and also check for issues such as lumps and bumps as part of each grooming session.
 So if you visit a groomer it is worth checking with them first about your pet’s home grooming needs.

 • Winter accessories: many pets spend their winters snuggled up in the comfort and warmth of their home, so they don’t rely on their long fur and thick undercoat for warmth like wild animals do.
 Whether your pet has just had a trim, or is a thin, older or shorthaired breed, accessorising your pet with a winter coat for walks and outdoor time can provide much needed warmth.
 Make sure the coat is the right fit and doesn’t limit their movement or breathing and remember to take it off once they are in a warm, heated environment.
 For more ideas on keeping your pet warm this winter click here.